 Beagles don’t need to be run to exhaustion to get adequate exercise, but they should be walked daily and this is best done before your training.
 Burning off some energy will help them to focus a bit better, which can be a problem for Beagles.
 Plan your training in advance, so your dog doesn’t get bored while you figure out what to do next.

-Short Sessions – Beagles have a short attention span, so limit your training sessions to about 10 minutes each.
-If you let your dog get bored, it will be harder to maintain your place as leader and he won’t learn much.
+- Short Sessions: Beagles have a short attention span, so limit your training sessions to about 10 minutes each.
+If you let your dog get bored, it will be harder to maintain your place as the leader and he won’t learn much.

 Training a Beagle requires time, effort and patience.
 Invest these in your dog and you’ll reap the benefits for years to come.
 Don’t take short cuts and don’t give in if your dog tests your patience.
 If you lose control, it will just be that much harder to regain in the future.